barty-s/women-who-skateboard-vigo/README.md

 <img src="assets/images/nav-bar-hero-image.png">

-· About section - this part describes the group's intentions and target audience.
+· About section - this section describes the group's intentions and target audience.

 <img src="assets/images/about-section.png">

-· Next Meet-Up section - the user can immediatlely see when the next meetup will be.
+· Next Meet-Up section - the user can immediatlely see when and where the next meet-up will be.

-· Embedded Map - I chose to include an embedded Google Map of the meeting point to make the site more visual.
+· Embedded Map - An embedded Google Map of the meeting point has been included to make the site more visual for the user.

 <img src="assets/images/next-meetup.png">